 Keeping CSS short with currentColor

-Turns out currentColor has been here for quite some time now, but I heard about it only a few months ago when I read Dudley Storey’s post.
+has been here for quite some time now, but I heard about it only a few months ago when I read Dudley Storey’s post.
 He states that it is supported very well across the browsers (IE9+).
 This was enough for me to start using it in production.
 I was quite surprised how useful the keyword is: it helps to keep CSS code shorter and smarter.

 Before diving into practical usage examples, here is a short theory course.
-This is how MDN describes currentColor:
+This is how MDN describes currentColor

-The currentColor keyword represents the calculated value of the element’s color property.
+property.
 It allows to make the color properties inherited by properties or child's element properties that do not inherit it by default.

 SVG